microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 -XX:ErgonomicsProfile=<shared|dedicated>
 ```

 Users may also select a profile by setting this flag in the environment variable `JAVA_TOOL_OPTIONS`.
+This will be useful for VM templates meant for dedicated JVM-based applications.

 **_Default profile selection_**

-The `shared` ergonomics profile will be selected by default unless the JVM believes it is running in a dedicated environment (e.g., containers).
+The `shared` ergonomics profile will be selected by default unless the JVM believes it is running in a dedicated environment (e.g., containers, cgroups, zones).
 The JVM will activate the `dedicated` profile in this case.

 **_Shared profile_**

-The `shared` profile is what the HotSpot JVM does today regarding default ergonomics.
+The `shared` profile represents the heuristics that the HotSpot JVM uses today.

 **_Dedicated profile_**

  Assuming the environment is dedicated to the JVM, the `dedicated` profile will contain different heuristics to maximize resource consumption.
-This profile will maximize heap size allocation, optimize garbage collector selection with a more extensive set of options and considerations, and more aggressively estimate native memory expectations.
+This profile will maximize heap size allocation, optimize garbage collector selection with a more extensive set of options and considerations, and more aggressively estimate native memory consumption.

 The table below describes what the `dedicated` profile will set for the JVM: